ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa5.md

-  Also create a file called `stats-transcript.txt` that shows your `Stats` program called with the examples above and, for **each one of the operations**, an example with three _others_ of your own design; in each case include one example with only a single number provided.
+  Also create a file called `stats-transcript.txt` that shows your `Stats` program called with the examples above and, for **each one of the operations**, threee uses of that operator with inputs of your own design where one use has only a single number provided.
 Copy/paste the output from your terminal to make this file.